-Resin driveways, although they have not been around as long as pattern imprinted concrete, have become more popular with huge benefits making it a material of choice for most people for their driveways.
-They are made by a mixture of polyurethane resin and aggregates which is laid over a strong base (hardcore) to create a stunning, aesthetic and durable finish.
+Resin bound, although they have not been around as long as pattern imprinted concrete, have become more popular.
+It comes with huge benefits making it a material of choice for most people for their driveways.
+They are made by a mixture of polyurethane resin and aggregates.
+It is then laid over a strong base (hardcore) to create a stunning, aesthetic and durable finish.

-There are two types of resin driveways which are made up of the same materials- resin and aggregates but the difference lies in the method of attachment of both materials.
+There are two types of driveways which are made up of the same materials- resin and aggregates but the difference lies in the method of attachment of both materials.
+These are:

-As with any concrete driveway, the pattern imprinted concrete is losing popularity with each passing year majorly because of problems associated with maintenance.
+As with any concrete driveway, pattern imprinted concrete is gradually losing popularity majorly because of problems associated with maintenance.
 They are prone to surface spalling and affected by freeze/thaw.
 Pattern imprinted concrete can be very slippery and this can have a negative impact on areas where anti-slip properties are required.

 Pros And Cons Of Pattern Imprinted Concrete